White wagtail: Breeding

 White wagtails are monogamous and defend breeding territories.
 The breeding season for most is from April to August, with the season starting later further north.
 Both sexes are responsible for building the nest, with the male responsible for initiating the nest building and the female for finishing the process.
 For second broods in the subspecies personata the female alone builds the nest, which is a rough cup assembled from twigs, grass, leaves and other plant matter, as the male is still provisioning the young.
 It is lined with soft materials, including animal hair.
-The nest is set into a crevice or hole—traditionally in a bank next to a river or ditch—but the species has also adapted to nesting in walls, bridges and buildings.
+The nest is set into a crevice or hole, traditionally in a bank next to a river or ditch, but the species has also adapted to nesting in walls, bridges and buildings.
 One nest was found in the skull of a walrus.
-White wagtails will nest in association with other animals: particularly, where available, the dams of beavers and also inside the nests of golden eagles.
-Around three to eight eggs are laid, with the usual number being four to six.
+White wagtails will nest in association with other animals; particularly, where available, the dams of beavers and also inside the nests of golden eagles.
+Three to eight eggs are laid, with the usual number being four to six.
 The eggs are cream-coloured, often with a faint bluish-green or turquoise tint, and heavily spotted with reddish brown; they measure, on average, 21 × 15 mm.
 Both parents incubate the eggs, although the female generally does so for longer and incubates at night.
 The eggs begin to hatch after 12 days (sometimes as late as 16 days).
 Both parents feed the chicks until they fledge after between 12 and 15 days, and the chicks are fed for another week after fledging.

 Though it is known to be a host species for the common cuckoo, the white wagtail typically deserts its nest if it has been parasitised.
 Moksnes et al. theorised that this occurs because the wagtail is too small to push the intruding egg out of the nest, and too short-billed to destroy the egg by puncturing it.

 Status

 This species has a large range, with an estimated extent of more than 10 e6km2.
 The population size is between 130 and 230 million.

 Population trends have not been quantified, but the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e. declining more than 30% in ten years or three generations).
 For these reasons, the species is evaluated to be of least concern.
 The population in Europe appears to be stable.
-The species has adapted well to human changes to the environment and has exploited human changes such as man-made structures that are used for nesting sites and increased open areas that are used for foraging.
+The species has adapted well to human changes to the environment and has exploited human changes such as human-made structures that are used for nesting sites and increased open areas that are used for foraging.
 In a number of cities, notably Dublin, large flocks gather in winter to roost.
 They are therefore rated as of least concern.
-However, they are caught for sport and often then placed into collections.
-They are also kept as pets and eaten as food.
+However, they are caught for sport and then placed into collections.
+They are also kept as cagebirds and eaten as food.
 Climate change may be affecting the time of their migration.